-If a device is present and desktop discoveryis disabled (the default), an SMB query is used to determine whether the endpoint is a Windows desktop.
-On FIPS enabled appliances, the SMB query is not used and detection of Windows desktops is done later.
+If a device is present and desktop discovery is disabled (the default), an SMB query using the guest account is used to determine whether the endpoint is a Windows desktop.
 If the device appears to be a Windows desktop, the WBEM ports are checked.
 If it responds on the WBEM ports, it continues the scan as the device is most likely an embedded OS on a storage device, otherwise it is classed as a desktop.

 The following results are possible for each endpoint:

 - Desktop (only if desktop discovery is disabled)

 Where there is a response, the endpoint is put into the discovery queue for full discovery.

 Where the endpoint is determined to be a desktop, the DiscoveryAccess is created with the result Skipped (Desktop host discovery has been disabled).

 For endpoints that have no response, the system searches for a DiscoveryAccess with that endpoint as the last IP address.
 The following outcomes are possible:

 - A DiscoveryAccess is found and it has a dark_space flag set.